 All foreigners with a residence and work permit have the right to participate in a 20 hours course in Faroese at an evening school free of charge.

 An International Summer Institute in Faroese language and culture is held at the University of the Faroe Islands every second year in August.
-The duration of the course is three weeks.
+The duration of the course is two weeks.

 The participants in the summer institute are students and others with a general interest in the Faroe Islands.
 An upper secondary education diploma or equivalent qualification is required.

-The academic programme includes lessons of Faroese grammar and language exercise in addition to lectures on linguistic subjects, culture, oral poetry, modern literature, society and nature.
+The academic programme includes lessons of Faroese grammar and language exercise in addition to lectures on different aspects of Faroese culture and society.

 It is possible to attend private courses in Faroese language arranged by linguistic experts.
 Private courses may be arranged for groups of foreigners with the same background or for individuals.

-Host institutions can provide inform you about lingage teachers offering private courses for foreigners and in some cases the institution will pay for the course.
+Host institutions can provide information about language teachers offering private courses for foreigners.

 Several self study courses in Faroese are available online and in textbooks.